MinecraftForge/Documentation/docs/blockentities/blockentity.md

 !!! note

-		Whenever your data changes, you need to call `BlockEntity#setChanged`; otherwise, the `LevelChunk` containing your `BlockEntity` might be skipped while the world is saved.
+		Whenever your data changes, you need to call `BlockEntity#setChanged`; otherwise, the `LevelChunk` containing your `BlockEntity` might be skipped while the level is saved.

 !!! important